LucaDeGabriele2004/ARI5118DeepLearningForComputerVisionAssignmentSaliencyMapsandInputSpaceInterpretability/simulator/README.md

 ```bash
 python -m streamlit run simulatorApp.py
 ```
-The simulator will open automatically on your browser.
-If it does not open automatically, go to the URL: http://localhost:8501
+Running this command should automatically start the simulator.
+The URL http://localhost:8501 can also be used to access the simulator

 Note: Port Number may be different

-### 4. How to Use the Simulator
+### 4. Using the Simulator

 **Step 1:** Upload an image
 Recommended examples: